mflint/tldr/pages/linux/apt.md

-# apt
+apt
+===

 > Package management utility for Debian based distributions.

-- Update list of packages and versions available.
+Update list of packages and versions available.
 This should be run before running further apt commands:

-`apt update`
+    apt update

-- Search for packages:
+Search for packages:

-`apt search {{package}}`
+    apt search {{package}}

-- Install a new package:
+Install a new package:

-`apt install {{package}}`
+    apt install {{package}}

-- Remove a package (using "purge" instead also removes its configuration files):
+Remove a package (using "purge" instead also removes its configuration files):

-`apt remove {{package}}`
+    apt remove {{package}}

-- Upgrade installed packages to the newest available versions:
+Upgrade installed packages to the newest available versions:

-`apt upgrade`
+    apt upgrade

-- Remove no longer needed packages:
+Remove no longer needed packages:

-`apt autoremove`
+    apt autoremove

-- Upgrade installed packages and remove no longer needed packages:
+Upgrade installed packages and remove no longer needed packages:

-`apt full-upgrade`
+    apt full-upgrade